SharkBait80/EKSContainerLab/module-8/README.md

-# Module 7 - Deploy the Sample Application to your EKS Cluster
+# Module 8 - Test Your Application on EKS

 **Time to complete:** 20 minutes